Body Beast workout Schedule

-For dynamic set training to produce the desired results, you need to know your body’s limit and just work it to its optimum in order to get the best results.
+For dynamic set training to produce the desired results, you need to know your body’s limit and work it to its optimum to get the best results.
 Just like in the traditional training, pick a weight that challenges you in hitting your desired rep target.
 Here is a highlight of 6 strength training sets you can include in your body beast training schedule.

 1. Combo sets.

 These are the most popular sets in a schedule.
 It is a superset that is achieved by combining two different training exercises into a single repetition.
 For instance, for a bulk chest work out, you can use the same weight for a chest press and then proceed to do a dumbbell fly immediately.
 This will all be counted as one repetition.

 This is a more advanced version of the usual pyramid sets used by bodybuilders.
 Such types of sets help the body to work through the intensity of the exercise routine.
 In pyramid sets, after every set, your weight goes up, but your reps go down to represent the shape of a pyramid.
 However, some people prefer to do a reverse pyramid.
 This is where you start with heavier weights and low repetitions as you work yourself to lower weights.